Acreage Calculator – Find Acres Using a Map or Land Dimensions

 The easiest way to calculate the number of acres in your land is to use the calculator above.
 If you know the length and width, simply enter them.
 The calculator will provide the number of acres, as well as the area in other units.
 It will also give you perimeter.
 If you already know the acres but want the area in other units, use our acreage unit conversion tool.

 To calculate acres by hand, multiply your length and width (in feet) to get square feet.
 Try our length conversion tools, if needed.
 Then divide by 43,560 to determine the size of the land in acres.
-You can quickly find the square feet of an area using our square footage calculator.
+You can quickly find the square footage of an area using our square feet area calculator.

 Often, property is not divided into perfect squares and finding the acreage of irregular shapes can be a little more challenging.
 If the land can be broken down into smaller geometric shapes, you can find the square footage of those smaller shapes separately and then them add together.
 Alternatively, use the interactive map above to determine the actual area.